http://www.youtube.com/watch?v=by0JhirtO-0&feature=related

 streamlining a fuselage is surface friction.
 This can be in

-layer drag, skin friction, viscosity, surface tension, cavitation
+boundary layer drag, skin friction, viscosity, surface tension,

-the energy efficiency of a moving body or fuselage by altering its
+optimise the energy efficiency of a moving body or fuselage by

-surface to be as smooth as possible with the least possible
+altering its surface to be as smooth as possible with the least

-protuberances or alternatively to roughen the smooth surface or to
+possible protuberances or alternatively to roughen the smooth

-give it a rippling surface similar to that of a shark, dolphin or
+surface or to give it a rippling surface similar to that of a

 [0008] In general, it has been an objective of these attempts to

-vortex generators, the objective has been to create myriad eddies
+and vortex generators, the objective has been to create myriad

-in close proximity to the fuselage surface to break up the
+eddies in close proximity to the fuselage surface to break up

-boundary layer.
-Essentially, all these approaches are designed to
+the boundary layer.
+Essentially, all these approaches are

-assist fluids slide past the body with a minimum of friction.
+designed to assist fluids slide past the body with a minimum of

 SUMMARY OF THE INVENTION